MrLixm/Reg-file-creator/README.md

+# reg-file-creator (DEPRECATED)

+> [!CAUTION]
+> This package is deprecated in favor of https://github.com/MrLixm/frmb which is a much more simple and convenient approach to this problem.

+---

 Python package to create context-menu entries in Windows by using .reg files.

 Usable as a regular python package or as CLI with a .json input like below :